 Product Ingredients / Not Allowed / Artificial Colorings / Foods / Standard:

 1. Natural foods should not contain any artificial colors.
-See the Natural Products Expo Ingredient Standards and Guidance document for a list of artificial colors and acceptable natural colors.
+See the Ingredients Standards and Guidelines document for a list of artificial colors and acceptable natural colors.

 Product Ingredients / Not Allowed / Artificial Flavorings / Foods / Standard:

 1. Natural foods should not contain any artificial flavorings.
-See the Natural Products Expo Ingredient Standards and Guidance document for a list of artificial flavorings and acceptable natural flavorings.
+See the Ingredients Standards and Guidelines document for a list of artificial flavorings and acceptable natural flavorings.

 Product Ingredients / Artificial Preservatives / Foods / Guideline:

 1. Natural foods should not contain any artificial preservatives.
-See the Natural Products Expo Ingredient Standards and Guidance document for a list of artificial preservatives and acceptable natural preservatives.
+See the Ingredients Standards and Guidelines document for a list of artificial preservatives and acceptable natural preservatives.

 3. PRODUCTS AND PRODUCT CLAIMS